-created the records.94 These requirements also apply to records created prior to 2019 if a public records request is submitted after January 1, 2019.95
+created the records.
+These requirements also apply to records created prior to 2019 if a public records request is submitted after January 1, 2019.

-Note, however, that the catchall exemption to disclosure under the Public Records Act (Government Code section 6255), can apply to exempt otherwise disclosable records under Penal Code Section 832.7 where, based on the facts of the particular case, the public interest served by not disclosing the record clearly outweighs the public interest served by disclosure of the record.96
+Note, however, that the catchall exemption to disclosure under the Public Records Act (Government Code section 6255), can apply to exempt otherwise disclosable records under Penal Code Section 832.7 where, based on the facts of the particular case, the public interest served by not disclosing the record clearly outweighs the public interest served by disclosure of the record.

 Further, as of July 1, 2019, the Act requires an agency to disclose audio and video recordings that relate to a "critical incident."
 A recording relates to a critical incident if it depicts an incident involving the discharge of a firearm at a person by a peace officer or custodial officer; or an incident in which the use of force by a peace officer or custodial officer resulted in death or great bodily injury.
-But, one appellate court has held that a city's expenditures to produce a copy of such records, including the cost of extracting exempt material, is recoverable.
-But the cost of extracting exempt material, is

-Additionally, recent legislation has imposed requirements on law enforcement agencies to make available online all current standards, policies, practices, operating procedures, and education and training materials that would otherwise be available to the public if a request was made pursuant to the Public Records Act.99
+Additionally, recent legislation has imposed requirements on law enforcement agencies to make available online all current standards, policies, practices, operating procedures, and education and training materials that would otherwise be available to the public if a request was made pursuant to the Public Records Act.